 - To maintain balance when skiing

-- To operate bindings etc.
+- To operate bindings and other equipment

 - Sometimes used as a probe for avalanche gear